cshum/rodabase/README.md

 Rodabase supports multi-master replication using vector clocks.

-Linearizable consistency can be achieved using [Transaction](#transaction) for local operations, but this is impossible under multi-master replication.
+Linearizable consistency can be achieved using [Transaction](#transaction) for local operations, but this is impossible under a multi-master environment.
-But instead of
+Many existing replication mechanism provides eventual consistency, which does not guarantee write ordering and unintuitive conflict resolution.

+Rodabase preserves **Causal+** - causal consistency with convergent conflict handling.
+This is achieved by

+* Maintaining partial ordering using Lamport timestamp.
+* Keeping track nearest gets-from dependency.
+* Replication queue that commits write only when causal dependencies has been satisfied.

-while providing replication mechanism that preserves **Casual+** - casual consistency with convergent conflict handling. delays the replication until the casual ordering is statisifed. loosely follows the **COPS** approach as presented in the article: [Don’t Settle for Eventual: Scalable Causal Consistency for Wide-Area Storage with COPS](http://sns.cs.princeton.edu/projects/cops-and-eiger/).
+The implementation loosely follows the **COPS** approach as presented in the article: [Don’t Settle for Eventual: Scalable Causal Consistency for Wide-Area Storage with COPS](http://sns.cs.princeton.edu/projects/cops-and-eiger/).

-Rodabase does not define any replication transport.
-Instead it contains the building blocks:
+Rodabase does not provide replication transport.
+Instead it defines replication mechanism via Node.js object stream.
-`.clockStream()`, `.changesStream()` and `.replicateStream()` - Node.js compatible "object streams" for wiring up the replications based on your application needs, such as [socket.io transport](https://github.com/cshum/roda-replicate-socketio) for realtime changing documents.
+Transports can be implemented based on application needs, such as [socket.io transport](https://github.com/cshum/roda-replicate-socketio) for realtime changing documents.

 ```js
 var a = roda('a');